ProtoSchool/protoschool.github.io/README.md

 # ProtoSchool

-ProtoSchool is an educational community that teaches decentralized web protocols and tools through online tutorials and local chapter events.
+ProtoSchool is an educational community that teaches decentralized web protocols and tools through online tutorials and local events.

 This repository is for the main ProtoSchool website, hosted at https://proto.school, where you can explore our self-guided interactive tutorials.

-For information on local chapter organizing, please visit our [organizing repo](https://github.com/protoschool/organizing).
+For information on hosting local events, please visit our [organizing repo](https://github.com/protoschool/organizing).

 For the project roadmap, objectives, and archived meeting notes, please visit our [roadmap repo](https://github.com/protoschool/roadmap).